top of page

 The legal basis for a constructive suspension appeal rests on the definition of a suspension under 5 U.S.C. § 7512(2) and 5 U.S.C. § 7513(d).
 To have a valid constructive suspension claim appealable to the MSPB, two main criteria must be met:

 1. The duration threshold: The enforced leave status must result in a loss of pay or "loss" of leave (annual or sick) for 15 consecutive days or more (See 5 C.F.R. § 1201.3(a)(2)).
+Enforced leave of 14 days or less limits the employee to a negotiated grievance, administrative grievance, or EEO complaint.

 If the enforced absence does not result in a loss of pay or leave (e.g., being placed on paid administrative leave for any duration), it is generally not appealable to the MSPB.
-The MSPB only has jurisdiction if the employee was required to use annual leave, sick leave, or LWOP during the administrative leave period, or was otherwise unpaid.
+The MSPB only has jurisdiction if the employee was required to use annual leave, sick leave, or LWOP during the administrative leave period or was otherwise unpaid.

 The Two Common Constructive Suspension Scenarios